 - L.2.1 A full time student must complete the qualification within a minimum study period of four (4) years and maximum study period of six (6) years. - L.2.2 The maximum study period through the mode of distance will be eight (8) years. - L.2.3 The said periods may only be exceeded with the authority of Senate.

-L.3 CURRICULUM COMPILATION
+L.3 CURRICULUM STRUCTURE

-The curriculum for the full time LL B (Honours) degree is as follows:
+The curriculum for the full time LL B (Honours) degree is made up of the following components: